Emerson Hospital

-Emerson Hospital is a hospital located in Concord, Massachusetts, at 133 Old Road to Nine Acre Corner, founded in 1911 on 40 acre donated by Charles Emerson, a nephew of Ralph Waldo Emerson.
-It is a full-service, non-profit community hospital and acute care medical center with (as of 2006) 177 beds, providing advanced medical services to over 300,000 individuals in 25 towns.
+Emerson Hospital is a hospital located in Concord, Massachusetts.
+It was founded in 1911 on 40 acre donated by Charles Emerson, a nephew of Ralph Waldo Emerson.
+It is a full-service, nonprofit community hospital and acute care medical center with 179 beds (as of 2023), providing advanced medical services to more than 300,000 individuals in 25 towns.

 History

-Emerson's wife died on December 7, 1910.
-The Concord Enterprise, on December 18, "provided details that a gift of land and money had been given to the New England Deaconess Association.
-The article stated, “The gift comes through Mr. Emerson, whose wife was recently as inmate of the Brookline hospital, and who made an offer to the institution before her death which recently occurred ... the hospital will be known as the Concord hospital and will be run on much the same principles as the Deaconess Hospital in Longwood, where patients who cannot afford to pay are taken free, and those who are able to pay do so."
+Charles Emerson donated 80 acres of land and $20,000 to found Concord Deaconess Hospital on December 18, 1910, one week after the death of his wife, who had sought treatment at the Deaconess Hospital in Boston.
+Emerson made his donation to the New England Deaconess Association, which ran its clinical facilities on a charitable basis and provided medical care at no cost for a limited number of patients unable to pay.

-When the hospital opened in 1911, The Concord Enterprise reporter who had toured the facility wrote "The hospital building was two-stories tall with basement constructed in the Colonial style with a gambrel roof.
-The article stated the hospital was constructed using terra cotta tiles with concrete facing.
-One entered the vestibule of the hospital through swinging doors.
-Walls were pale green with “natural finished birch woodwork.”
-From the vestibule, one entered the main hospital.
-“Upon entering the main hall one’s eye is instantly attracted by a picture on the wall at the right.
-This picture, which is of Mrs. Charles Emerson, the gift of Mr. Emerson, is a painting by William James, son of the late Prof. James of Harvard.”"
+When the Concord Deaconess Hospital opened its doors on November 12, 1911, it had 14 beds.
+The first birth at the hospital take place on February 29, 1912.
+The original hospital building was two stories tall with a basement and constructed in the Colonial style with a gambrel roof, terracotta tiles, and concrete facing.
+"Upon entering the main hall," observed an article in The Concord Observer, "one’s eye is instantly attracted by a picture on the wall at the right.
+This picture, which is of Mrs. Charles Emerson, the gift of Mr. Emerson, is a painting by William James, son of the late Prof. James of Harvard."

-Facing financial difficulties, in October 1924, what had been known as the Deaconess Hospital incorporated in Concord with the name Emerson Hospital.
-The newly named hospital opened in November and the first admission was an eight-year-old boy with appendicitis.